 Our program is designed for full-time students.
-Courses are generally offered during the work week (i.e., 9am-5pm M-F).
 We do not admit part-time students and discourage enrolled students from working full-time.

 The School Psychology Program endorses the scientist-practitioner model.
-All students are expected to develop research expertise while in the Program through completing a minimum of 9 credits of statstics/research methods, working with their faculty research mentor, and completing a research-based thesis and dissertation.
+For the Masters of Science/Certificate of Advanced Studies students, training and understanding of research is how one is trained as a scientist-practitioner.
+Research opportunities are available but not expected.
+All Ph.D. students are expected to develop research expertise while in the Program through completing a minimum of 9 credits of statistics/research methods, working with their faculty research mentor, and completing a research-based thesis and dissertation.
 Students receive hands-on research training by working on research teams with their faculty research mentor to complete a variety of student- and faculty-led research projects.
 Many students author or co-author papers for presentation or publication as part of their work on faculty research teams.

-Program graduates are eligible for licensure as school psychologists (Level III) by the North Carolina Department of Public Instruction.
-Graduates also meet all predoctoral requirements for licensure as a psychologist by the North Carolina Psychology Board.
-Graduates of the Program are automatically eligible for certification as a Nationally Certified School Psychologist (NCSP), following completion of coursework, an approved internship, and receipt of a passing score on the PRAXIS II examination.
-Licensure requirements for school psychologists and psychologists vary across states.
-The NCSP credential is accepted by many states for the practice of school psychology.
-Graduation from an APA-accredited program is also a factor in many states' licensure requirements for the practice of psychology.
+Graduates from both the PhD and MS/CAS programs are eligible for licensure as school psychologists (Level III) by the North Carolina Department of Public Instruction to practice in public schools.
+PhD graduates also meet all predoctoral requirements for licensure as a psychologist by the North Carolina Psychology Board.
+Graduates of the PhD Program are automatically eligible for certification as a Nationally Certified School Psychologist (NCSP).

 In North Carolina, one must be licensed by the North Carolina Department of Public Instruction to be employed as a school psychologist in a public school district which requires a MS/CAS degree.
 However, one must be licensed by the North Carolina Psychology Board to practice as a school psychologist in a private setting which requires a PhD.